Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-8.md

 ## Wrapping Up

 If you have followed along this far congratulations!
-Going forward the [Origami specification](/spec/v1/) is the most comprehensive resource to reference when working on Origami projects.

 We hope this step-by-step tutorial has helped make you feel more able to contribute to Origami.
 Both in terms of creating new components, maintaining existing components, and influencing the direction of Origami as a whole.